 This Partnership Agreement describes the partner responsibilities, outlines the ownership interest in the partnership, defines the profit and loss distribution of each partner, prepares the partnership for common business scenarios, and includes other important rules about how the partnership will be managed and conduct business.

 The document is a critical foundational document for running a new business and sets the business up for success by ensuring clear communication and defined responsibilities for all of the partners.
 This Agreement documents both contingency plans for when things go wrong as well as descriptions of the partnership's day-to-day operations.
-A Partnership Agreement protects all of the partners involved in the business and any individuals who plan to do business together should complete a Partnership Agreement.
+A Partnership Agreement may help to protect the partners involved in the business.
+Any individuals who plan to enter a partnership together may benefit from using a Partnership Agreement.

 How to use this document